ztMotaLee/Regformer/README.md

-# MDAFormer
+# Regformer
-Official implementation of our paper "Multidimensional Attention Transformer for Single Image Deraining"
+Official implementation of our paper Regformer: Exploiting Foreground, Background, and Integrated Regions with A Transformer Architecture for Rain Removal